corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 * Upgrade your `quasar.jar` file to `0.7.12_r3`.
 * Delete your `lib` directory and switch to using the Gradle test runner.

-You can find instructions for both options in [Running tests in Intellij](testing.md#running-tests-in-intellij).
+You can find instructions for both options in [running tests in Intellij](testing.md#running-tests-in-intellij).